Peer-to-Peer Lending: What is it? Best Websites for P2P Lending?

 Nice article!

-3. Avatar yesiamcheap says:
+3. yesiamcheap says:

 Good introduction to P2P lending.
 Do you participate?
 I have about $200 loaned out on prosper earning an average of 9.15% interest. it’s tons better than i would get otherwise.